About Your Bladder Surgery With a Continent Cutaneous Diversion

 Moving around and walking

 Moving around and walking will help lower your risk for blood clots and pneumonia (lung infection).
 It will also help you start passing gas and having bowel movements (pooping) again.
 Your nurse, physical therapist, or occupational therapist will help you move around, if needed.
-They’ll also give you medication to relieve pain.

 Try to follow the moving and walking goals below.
 These goals are also in your recovery pathway.

-Moving and Walking Goals
+Moving and walking goals

 The day of surgery